 We do not have space for folks to arrive with unregistered kids.
 Please register no more than 3 youths per one adult.

 After you Register

-Once your payment is received, you will receive our registration packet within 2 weeks.
+Once your payment is received, you will receive a link to your registration packet.
 All the details are in there.
-The reg packet is not mailed automatically, but it will come to the email you enter when you register.
 After registration, you should receive a receipt by email; this is your confirmation that we know you are coming.